2010 Austrian Open Kitzbühel

 The 2010 Austrian Open Kitzbühel was a professional tennis tournament played on outdoor red clay courts.
-It was the eight edition of the tournament which is part of the 2010 ATP Challenger Tour.
+It was the eighth edition of the tournament which is part of the 2010 ATP Challenger Tour.
 It took place in Kitzbühel, Austria between 2 and 8 August 2010.

 Guillermo García-López won in the singles competition and André Sá and Marcelo Melo in the doubles competition in 2009, when the tournament was part of the ATP World Tour 250 series.